neo-project/docs/tutorial/en-us/9-smartContract/cgas/2_global_asset_and_nep5.md

 For an introduction to NEP-5, you can refer to previous tutorials or [GitHub](https://github.com/neo-project/proposals/blob/master/nep-5.mediawiki).

-Here is a systematic comparison of the two assets
+Here is a systematic comparison of the two assets.

 |                          | Global assets                | NEP-5 assets               |
 | ------------------------ | ----------------------- | ------------------------ |